vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 #### /querylogz, /debug/querylog, /txlogz, /debug/txlog

-* /debug/querylog is a never-ending stream of currently executing queries with verbose information about each query.
+* /debug/querylog is a continuous stream of verbose execution info as each query is executed.
 This URL can generate a lot of data because it streams every query processed by vttablet.
 The details are as per this function: https://github.com/vitessio/vitess/blob/master/go/vt/vttablet/tabletserver/tabletenv/logstats.go#L202
 * /querylogz is a limited human readable version of /debug/querylog.
 It prints the next 300 queries by default.
 The limit can be specified with a limit=N parameter on the URL.
 * /txlogz is like /querylogz, but for transactions.
 * /debug/txlog is the JSON counterpart to /txlogz.